 Healthcare and Data Security—The DOs and DON’Ts

 How do Healthcare providers ensure data security?
-I have noted some dos and don’ts of data security below.
+John Brady, CISO at Secure-24 shares some dos and don’ts of data security below.

 What should Healthcare Providers do to Protect Data?